Types of visas

 3. Differentiation of visas into A, B, C and D visas

 Visas are often also differentiated by category .
-Visas are categorized into A, B, C, and D visas based on the purpose and duration of the stay, as well as whether the stay is merely transit.
+The categorization of visas into A, B, C, and D visas depends on the purpose and duration of the stay, as well as whether the stay is merely transit.
 An A visa is generally issued for transit through the international airport area and does not permit entry into the country itself.
-The B visa, which was once more commonly used, is now rarely used and has largely been replaced by other types of visas.
+The B visa, which was once more commonly used, is rarely used today and has largely been replaced by other types of visas.

 The C visa corresponds to a Schengen visa for short-term stays of up to 90 days, while the D visa is intended for long-term stays (national visa).
 With a D visa, applicants can, for example, study, work, or bring family members to Germany.
 In many cases, the D visa is also a prerequisite for later obtaining a residence permit within the country (see above).